Library Board of Queensland

 Andrew Griffiths is the Dean and Head of School at the UQ Business School.

-Andrew is an internationally recognised scholar with his works published in The Academy of Management Review and the Journal of Management Studies.
+Professor Griffiths is an internationally recognised scholar with his works published in The Academy of Management Review and the Journal of Management Studies.
 His areas of research include: the management of corporate change and innovation, strategic issues relating to the pursuit of corporate sustainability and innovation.
-He has published four books, The Sustainable Corporation (1998), Sustainability (2000), Organisational Change for Sustainability (2006) (with Dexter Dunphy and Sue Benn) and Corporate Sustainability and Innovation (2004).
+He has published four books, The Sustainable Corporation (1998), Sustainability (2000), Corporate Sustainability and Innovation (2004) and Organisational Change for Sustainability (2006) (with Dexter Dunphy and Sue Benn).

 Mr Matthew McDonnell

-Matthew McDonnell holds a Bachelor of Economics from Macquarie University, is an Associate Member of the Institute of Chartered Accountants in Australia, a Fellow of the Financial Services Institute of Australasia, and a registered company auditor.
+Matthew McDonnell holds a Bachelor of Economics from Macquarie University, is an Associate Member of the Institute of Chartered Accountants in Australia and New Zealand, a Fellow of the Financial Services Institute of Australasia, and a registered company auditor.

-Matthew is a chartered accountant and has 19 years' experience in the accounting profession.
+Mr McDonnell is a chartered accountant and has 22 years' experience in the accounting profession.
 He is currently a Partner at KPMG providing audit, accounting and advisory services to clients in the private and government sectors.
 In this role, he has also been responsible for the deployment of key project management initiatives including IT software and various regulatory requirements.

-Matthew chairs the Library Board's Audit and Risk Management Committee.
+Mr McDonnell also chairs the Audit and Risk Management Committee at SLQ.

-Scott Reid is Regional Manager for Cisco Systems, responsible for its entire operations in Queensland, the Northern Territory and Papua New Guinea, including business strategy development and execution for the region and high level corporate and government relationships within the region.
+Scott Reid is Regional Manager for Cisco Systems, responsible for its operations in Queensland, the Northern Territory and Papua New Guinea.

-A seasoned ICT executive, Scott has over 22 years' experience in the ICT industry in Queensland and has held management roles with national and international companies such as Dell Computer Systems and Volante.
+With more than 22 years' experience in the ICT industry in Queensland, Mr Reid has held management roles with national and international companies such as Dell Computer Systems and Volante.
 He previously owned and operated a large local ICT firm, Silicon Data.

-Scott is dedicated to ensuring the ICT industry's participation in social responsibility and continues to be a strong advocate for the industry.
+Mr Reid is dedicated to ensuring the ICT industry's participation in social responsibility initiatives.

 He is a member of the Australian Information Industry Association and head of its Infrastructure Sub-Committee, a member of the Infrastructure Advisory Committee to the Lord Mayor and a committee member of the Smart Connected Transportation Centre of Excellence.

-Grace Sarra is presently an Associate Professor in the Faculty of Education and a researcher within the YuMi Deadly Centre at the Queensland University of Technology (QUT).
-Born and raised in Townsville, Associate Professor Sarra is of Aboriginal and Torres Strait Islander heritage.
-She has been teaching in schools and universities for over 20 years.
-She completed her Doctor of Creative Industries at QUT.
-Her interests are in the area of Indigenous education with a particular focus on school change and leadership, social justice and inclusive education.
+Associate Professor Grace Sarra is an academic and researcher within the Education Faculty and the YuMi Deadly Centre at Queensland University of Technology (QUT).
+Associate Professor Sarra is of Aboriginal and Torres Strait Islander heritage and has experience in teaching in schools and universities for more than 25 years.
+She completed a Doctor of Creative Industries at QUT.
+Her interest in Indigenous education focuses on school change and leadership, social justice and inclusive education.

-Grace is the Chair of the Library Board's Indigenous Advisory Group; is a Board member of the State Archives Public Records Review Committee; a member of the Board of Advice for Queensland Aboriginal and Torres Strait Islander Foundation (QATSIF); a member of the Indigenous Advisory Committee for the Australian Council for Educational Research; a member of the Good Beginnings Australia Program Advisory Committee; and a member of the equity committee at QUT.
+Associate Professor Sarra is the Chair of the Library Board's Indigenous Advisory Group; a member of the State Archives Public Records Review Committee; a member of the Indigenous Advisory Committee for the Australian Council for Educational Research; and a member of the Queensland Aboriginal and Torres Strait Islander Foundation Board of Advice.

 The State Librarian is responsible for the proper and sound management of State Library of Queensland, under the authority of the Library Board of Queensland.
 The State Librarian provides strategic advice and direction to the Library Board; plans and develops new initiatives, services and programs; manages the resources of the State Library; initiates strategic partnerships and leads the State Library of Queensland.